getalp/genderednews/README.md

 The step 3 will check if there is any articles with missing process.
 If the parameter 'fix' is set on 'True', all articles with missing process will be processed again and updated in the database.

-## Contributing

-Merge requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please read [Contributing page](https://gricad-gitlab.univ-grenoble-alpes.fr/getalp/genderednews/-/wikis/Contributing) on the Wiki for details of the process for submitting pull requests to us.

-See also on the Wiki [the list of contributors](https://gricad-gitlab.univ-grenoble-alpes.fr/getalp/genderednews/-/wikis/Contributors) who participated in this project.

 ## Built with